 i.
 “Here he plainly discovers his hypocrisy, and the true motive of this and his former confession; he was not solicitous for the favour of God, but for his honour and power with Israel.”
 (Poole)

 e.
 So Samuel turned back after Saul: Samuel did not lead an immediate rebellion against Saul because God had not raised up Saul’s replacement yet and Saul was better than the anarchy that would come with no king.

 f.
-So Samuel turned back after Saul, and Saul worshipped the LORD: Did this do any good?
+So Samuel turned back after Saul, and Saul worshiped the LORD: Did this do any good?
 It did no “good” in gaining the kingdom back for Saul.
 That was a decision God had made and it was final.
 But it may have done Saul good in moving his proud, stubborn heart closer to God for the sake of saving his soul.
-At least it had that opportunity, so Samuel allowed Saul to come with him and worship the LORD.
+At least there was that opportunity, so Samuel allowed Saul to come with him and worship the LORD.